 Colby’s 714-acre Mayflower Hill campus is hailed as one of the most attractive campuses in the nation.
 It is located 20 minutes from the state capital and an hour north of Portland or south of Bangor.
 Most of the campus, including the 128-acre Perkins Arboretum and Bird Sanctuary, is a Maine Wildlife Management Area.
 Take a tour >

-Colby was the fourth college or university in the nation to achieve carbon neutrality.
+Colby was the fourth college or university in the nation to achieve carbon neutrality, which it accomplished in 2013.
 More >

 Colby’s Career Center prepares students for success with the unique Colby Connect program—a sequential four-year career development curriculum.
 More >